saniyaparveez/youtube_video_type_prediction/README.md

 <h1>Prediction of Youtube Video Type using the Naive Bayes Algorithm</h1>

 <p>Youtube provides several video types.
-It is effortless to predict Youtube video types based on the training data of youtube.</p>
+It is effortless to predict Youtube video types based on the training data of youtube.
+It predicts the category and the type of video based on the input title of videos./p>

 <h2>How to Build?</h2>